drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Binaphthyl

-The steric repulsions in binaphthyl are so severe that the molecule adopts a conformation with a torsion angle of 66&#176;.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/binaphthyl-c8dac3ab'><i class='fa fa-play' aria-hidden='true'></i></button>The steric repulsions in binaphthyl are so severe that the molecule adopts a conformation with a torsion angle of 66&#176;.
 There is no conjugation left and the aromatic rings are almost orthogonal.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_2_6.png){: loading=lazy }